Skip to content

 Level 1 and 2 of the razor was just too mild for me on the face, and it took too many strokes with the razor to get a good finish.

-I finally found the sweet spot when using plate 3 after about 3 days growth.
+I finally found the sweet spot when using plate 3 after about 3 days of growth.
 Level 3 also shaves my balding bonce very well.

 I also found I had to pay close attention to aligning the blade when changing the blade or setting.
 This is easily done when aligning first and pressing down on the top before twisting the handle to close it properly; however, when changing settings while shaving, it can be a slight annoyance.